High-Country-Dev/create-t3-turbo/README.md

 - Create a new Clerk project
 - Update the clerk webhook signing secret in the .env file
 - Setup the webhook with the app url

+# Other thoughts

+- use Div100 component to handle 100vh for <main> because of issues with mobile browser components overlapping